Ganira Ibrahimova, Ph.D. Candidate at the chair for Entrepreneurship and Family Business at the University of Siegen, Germany

 „Artificial Intelligence, Machine Learning and Innovative Methodological Avenues for Research“ weiterlesen

-Anna-Katharina Schaper, external doctoral student at the Professorship of Business Administration, in particular of SME Management and Entrepreneurship, University of Siegen.
+Anna-Katharina Schaper, doctoral candidate, Chair of China Business and Economics, University of Würzburg and external doctoral student at the Professorship of Business Administration, in particular of SME Management and Entrepreneurship, University of Siegen.

 Matthias Sehr, University of Siegen, Research assistant at the chair for Contextual Economics and Economic Education

 The discussion about more economic education at schools has received increasing impetus over the past 20 years.
 Points of controversy are not only the content, but also whether more economic education in schools is needed at all.
 In times of increasing right-wing populism, the demand for more political education is growing. „What does school tell us about entrepreneurship?
 Facets of entrepreneurship in German textbooks“ weiterlesen